Libensemble/libensemble/docs/advanced_installation.rst

 libEnsemble can be installed from ``pip``, ``Conda``, or ``Spack``.

+libEnsemble requires the following dependencies, which are typically automatically installed alongside libEnsemble:

+* Python_ 3.8 or above
+* NumPy_
+* psutil_
+* setuptools_
+* pydantic_

-In view of libEnsemble's compiled dependencies, these approaches offer a trade-off between convenience and the ability to customize builds, including platform-specific optimizations.
+In view of libEnsemble's compiled dependencies, the following installation methods each offer a trade-off between convenience and the ability to customize builds, including platform-specific optimizations.

 Further recommendations for selected HPC systems are given in the